ubeydeozdmr/pokedex-bot-telegram/README.md

 - New folder location is specified.
   - package.json now uses `/src/index.js` as the main file instead of `/index.js`.
 - Added emojis for weight and length.
+- Some bugs fixed
+  - some word/numbers causing the crash, ID not showing, possible vulnerabilities etc.

 [See full changelog](./changelog.md)